 Gary D. Burnison.
 During fiscal year 2021, we were party to an amended and restated employment agreement with Mr. Burnison dated March 30, 2018 (the "Burnison Employment Agreement") pursuant to which Mr. Burnison served as Chief Executive Officer.
-Pursuant to the Burnison Employment Agreement, we agreed to provide Mr. Burnison with the following annual compensation: (1) an annual base salary of \$910,000; (2) participation in the Company's annual cash incentive plan with an annual target award of 120% of annual base salary and the ability to earn additional amounts up to a maximum cash award of 240% of annual base salary, provided, however, that for fiscal year 2021, the Committee approved a bonus opportunity in excess of the foregoing as described in more detail in the Compensition Discussion and Analysis; and (3) subject to approval of the Board, participation in the Company's equity incentive program.
+Pursuant to the Burnison Employment Agreement, we agreed to provide Mr. Burnison with the following annual compensation: (1) an annual base salary of \$910,000; (2) participation in the Company's annual cash incentive plan with an annual target award of 120% of annual base salary and the ability to earn additional amounts up to a maximum cash award of 240% of annual base salary, provided, however, that for fiscal year 2021, the Committee approved a bonus opportunity in excess of the foregoing as described in more detail in the Compensation Discussion and Analysis; and (3) subject to approval of the Board, participation in the Company's equity incentive program.
 Pursuant to the Burnison Employment Agreement, Mr. Burnison was also eligible to participate in employee benefit plans, arrangements and programs maintained from time to time by the Company for the benefit of senior executives.
 On April 14, 2020 and July 9, 2020, the Burnison Employment Agreement was amended to formalize a 50% base salary reduction through December 31, 2020, and to acknowledge that such reduction would not trigger any good reason or other constructive termination rights.
-As described in more detail in the Compensation Discussion and Analysis, the Committee determined it was appropriate to restore base salaries for all employees whose base salaries had been reduced, including Mr. Burnison, and repay Mr. Burnison the portion of his salary not paid earlier in respect of the second and third quarters of the fiscal year.
-As described in more detail in the Company entered into an amended and restated employment agreement with Mr. Burnison dated June 28, 2021.
+As described in more detail in the Compensation Discussion and Analysis, the Committee determined it was appropriate to restore base salaries for all employees whose base salaries had been reduced, including Mr. Burnison, and repay Mr. Burnison the portion of his salary not paid earlier in respect of the second and third guarters of the fiscal year.
+As described in more detail in the Compensation Discussion and Analysis and the Company's Annual Report on Form 10-K for the fiscal year ended April 30, 2021, following the end of the fiscal year, the Company entered into an amended and restated employment agreement with Mr. Burnison dated June 28, 2021.